orfeotoolbox/OTB/PSC.md

 -   A vote of -0 indicates mild disagreement, but has no effect.
 A 0 indicates no opinion.
 A +0 indicates mild support, but has no effect.
--   Anyone may comment and vote on proposals on the list, but only members of the PSC's votes (including the Chair) will be counted (“eligible voters”).
+-   Anyone may comment and vote on proposals on the list or on the merge request thread, but only members of the PSC's votes (including the Chair) will be counted (“eligible voters”).
 -   A proposal will be accepted if it receives at least +2 (including the proponent) and no vetos (-1)
 -   If a proposal is vetoed, and it cannot be revised to satisfy all